koenbok/SoundCloudDesktop/readme.md

 If iTunes keeps launching when you press the play button paste this in a terminal: `launchctl unload -w /System/Library/LaunchAgents/com.apple.rcd.plist`.

 It is somewhat based on [soundcleod](https://github.com/salomvary/soundcleod) but for some reason it stopped playing after a minute or so, and it was faster to rebuild than debug.

+SoundCloud, don't sue me I love you.
+And please make a nice desktop app.
+A web app is fine.